ibportugal/mms142-groupk-2023.github.io/README.md

 **Possible Learning Curve**

 The inherent properties of low-code and no-code platforms, being accessible and convenient even to non-technical users, is precisely what lays the foundation for the potential learning curve.
 Northwest Executive Education (2023) believess that learning curve coould still be anticipated, despite the low-code nd no-code platform doesn't require in-depth nowledge about coding, as it could be linked to mastering the distinct features and workflows of the platform.

+**Inadequate Security**

+Having pre-built features in low-code and no-code may inadvertently introduce errors and security threats.
+Forbes (2023) emphasized that these tools can make the users complacent, tempting them to overlook important safeguarding procedures.
+Additionally, individuals constructing apps through low-code and no-code might lack the necessary security expertise and practical knowledge to ensure their app's security.

   ### Examples of Low Code and No Code Technologies